 Side effects from certain medications can also contribute to secondary hypertension.
 Medications like:

 Symptoms of secondary hypertension can vary depending on the type of condition or disease that is acting in combination with high blood pressure.
-Additionally, there may be difficulty controlling high blood pressure by using just one or two medications.
+Additionally, there may be difficulty managing high blood pressure by using just one or two medications.
 The American Heart Association guidelines now define high blood pressure as blood pressure reading 130/80 or higher.

 Examples of symptoms for some conditions can include: